iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 ## Experiment bookkeeping

 Quickly run new experiments and compare their resulting metrics in the experiments table.
-Use the command palette or buttons to run new experiments, or add them to the queue for later.
+Use the command palette or buttons to reproduce old experiments, run new ones, or add them to the queue for later.

 <video controlslist="nodownload" preload="metadata" autoplay muted loop